Haroonabdulrazaq/ecommerce-next/README.md

-# Scalebale Architecture
+# Scaleable Architecture

 The project is to create a template to be use to build a Scalable Archietecture for `Nextjs + TypeScript` Applications.
 This is created so that you can enforce the team to work with the same style and Best practice.
+A documentation of the Tutorial Video by Alex Eagleson [youtube](https://www.youtube.com/watch?v=Iu5aZDqZt8E&t=1172s)

 # STEP 1: SETTING UP ENVIRONMENT